chriskrycho/v5.chriskrycho.com/site/journal/2020/Async Data and Autotracking in Ember Octane.md

 *[JS]: JavaScript
 *[API]: application programming interface

+[^1]:

-[^1]: I would actually seriously consider reworking this in terms of a tracked `WeakMap` implementation for use with TypeScript to make these guarantees that much more reliable!
+    I would actually seriously consider reworking this in terms of a tracked `WeakMap` implementation for use with TypeScript to make these guarantees that much more reliable!

+[^2]:

-[^2]: We could actually implement true privacy ourselves, using the same technique that Babel and TypeScript use—a `WeakMap` associating each instance and a POJO containing its private fields—but it doesn’t *really* matter for our purposes, and might not be compatible with a future version of the decorators spec anyway.
+    We could actually implement true privacy ourselves, using the same technique that Babel and TypeScript use—a `WeakMap` associating each instance and a POJO containing its private fields—but it doesn’t *really* matter for our purposes, and might not be compatible with a future version of the decorators spec anyway.

     *[POJO]: plain old JavaScript object

+[^3]:

-[^3]: If you reference [the gist I published](https://gist.github.com/chriskrycho/306a82990dd82203073272e055df5cd1) for `load` and `AsyncData`, you’ll notice that these `assert`s are *not* present.
+    If you reference [the gist I published](https://gist.github.com/chriskrycho/306a82990dd82203073272e055df5cd1) for `load` and `AsyncData`, you’ll notice that these `assert`s are *not* present.
 This is a matter of backwards compatibility with pre-Octane code.
 We’ll be working with autotracking in the next section, and therefore *could* use plain getters to access the state and update correctly.

     However, *if* you refer to these getters with `@computed` or any of the computed property macros, using the `@dependentKeyCompat` decorator, this will cause problems, because classic computed properties actually invoke the getters for their dependent keys, and so will invoke these even when users don’t intend to.

+[^actual-impl]:

+    If you look at the source gist for the implementation we’re using currently, you'll see a few differences and additions to what I described in this post:

+    - We use `@dependentKeyCompat` to interoperate with Ember Classic computed properties, and avoid the debug assertions in the `value` and `error` getters for the same reason.

+    - We have support for treating `AsyncData` as a “then-able”—that is, for making it possible to use it basically like you would a `Promise`.
+That is useful, but it’s not actually key to understanding the type and how to use it, so I left it aside in this discussion.

+    - We also support passing in non-`Promise` data, and turning it into a `Promise` and `AsyncData` which are immediately resolved.
+In retrospect, I’d really prefer to remove this and have people think about their data more carefully—even just requiring them to explicitly do `load(Promise.resolve(123))` in those cases instead of `load(123)`.

 [^4]: This is an idea I stole from Rust, where most of the community idiomatically uses the same kind of comments anywhere that Rust’s `unsafe` keyword appears in code.